Shot heard round the world (soccer)

 The "shot heard 'round the world" is a term used in reference to one of the most historic goals in U.S. soccer history, which allowed the United States to qualify for the 1990 FIFA World Cup after a 40-year World Cup absence.
 This goal was scored by Paul Caligiuri in a qualification game against Trinidad and Tobago at Hasely Crawford Stadium, Port of Spain on November 19, 1989.

-The U.S. had not qualified for a FIFA World Cup since 1950 and wanted to give a good impression to the world of soccer by qualifying for the 1990 World Cup, after having been selected by FIFA in 1988 to host the 1994 tournament.
+The U.S. had not qualified for a FIFA World Cup since 1950 and sought to give a good impression to the world of soccer by qualifying for the 1990 World Cup, after having been selected by FIFA in 1988 to host the 1994 tournament.

 Background

 The United States was one of the five nations competing in the final round of CONCACAF's qualifiers for two spots at the upcoming World Cup in Italy, the other involved nations being Costa Rica, Guatemala, El Salvador and Trinidad & Tobago.
 Mexico was disqualified due to a scandal related with the age adulteration for a youth tournament, known as los cachirules.
 At that time, the U.S. team mainly consisted of college and semi-professional players.

-They started by losing 1–0 to Costa Rica away, then they got revenge by beating Costa Rica 1–0 at home.
-They conceded a late equalizer to draw with Trinidad and Tobago 1–1 at home, then beat Guatemala 2–1 (home) and El Salvador 1–0 (away).
-After scoreless draws against both Guatemala (away) and El Salvador (home), the situation of the group was as follows:
+The United States started by losing 1–0 to Costa Rica away, then saved a late penalty to defeat Costa Rica 1–0 in the return match at home.
+They conceded an 88th-minute equalizer to draw with Trinidad and Tobago 1–1 at home, then beat Guatemala 2–1 (home) and El Salvador 1–0 (away).
+Scoreless draws against both Guatemala (away) and El Salvador (home) gave the United States nine points with one match remaining against Trinidad and Tobago.